avigad/arwm/isabelle_experiments/mutilated_notes.md

   apply (rule card_UN_disjoint)
   by auto
 ```
 These lines use the simplifier to push `white` into the union, apply the identity, and dispel the subgoals.
 It was much harder to coax Sledgehammer to do it instead, especially because that involved guessing the hypotheses rather than generating them by applying the rule.
-In any case, once Slegehammer succeeded, it was easy to go back and prove the hypotheses, and the proof was done.
+In any case, once Sledgehammer succeeded, it was easy to go back and prove the hypotheses, and the proof was done.

 Additional Notes
 ----------------